-One of the trickiest aspects of any car accident case is figuring out fault.
+One of the trickiest aspects of any car accident case is figuring out who was at fault.
 Accidents occur quickly, and recollections are often unreliable.
 Sometimes there's credible witness testimony or video footage of the collision to make things easier, but often you need to look harder for clues to liability, including:

-A big exception is accidents in no-fault car insurance states, where injured drivers will make a claim with their own car insurance companies, regardless of who was at fault for the accident.
+A big exception is accidents in no-fault car insurance states, where injured drivers will make a claim with their own car insurance companies, at least initially regardless of who was at fault for the accident.
 (Note: Injured passengers can usually make a claim under the no-fault policy of the driver of the vehicle in which they were riding at the time of the accident.)
 And then there's uninsured drivers.
 Learn more about what happens if the other driver has no car insurance, and when you're in an accident but you're uninsured.

 (Note: It's a different story when your car accident case ends up in court.
 In the very rare event that a car accident lawsuit goes all the way to trial, it's the judge or jury that will consider all the evidence and decide who should be held legally responsible for causing the underlying crash.)

 Depending on the accident, the first part of the investigation will be whatever the claims adjuster can accomplish from the office.
 But if necessary, they'll head out for some fieldwork to complete the investigation.

 This could include visiting the site of the accident and checking out the vehicle damage before repairs take place.
 By reviewing vehicle damage and other physical clues from the accident, an investigator will have a significant piece of the puzzle for figuring out who caused the accident.
 Get more details on how insurance companies investigate a car accident.

 The adjuster may review skid marks, either from photographs or during a visit to the accident scene.
 By measuring the length of the skid marks and taking into account other facts about the vehicles and road conditions, the adjuster can estimate how fast a vehicle was traveling before impact.